 The biogas is used as cooking fuel.
 The build-up of gas will push out slurry through the exit pipe of the biogas system, and is a fertiliser that can either be applied directly to crops or composted with other organic material.

-Maintenance needs are limited since the biodigester has no moving parts.
+Maintenance needs are limited.
 Over time, some indigestible material can build up in the digester, limiting the reactor volume.
 This issue is solved simply by scooping the indigestible material out and re-filling the biodigester with manure.

-Figure 1: Graphic representation of the applied fixed-dome biodigester model.
+Figure 1: Graphic representation of the fixed-dome biodigester type.

+Figure 2: Graphic representation of the plastic biodigester type.

 Party(ies)